 If you need to get a job in Spain in order to survive, we have some bad news because you will have to live in the most expensive areas to live.
 Most jobs will be the major cities or in the populated Costas such as Costa del Sol and Costa Blanca.
 These are very developed areas filled with well-off foreigners and prices are usually higher than remote countryside areas with little English-speaking people.

-If you are a retiree with a choice of living anywhere is Spain then you can seriously look at the lowest cost of living.
+If you are a retiree with a choice of living anywhere in Spain then you need to seriously look at the lowest cost of living.
+We have a whole page on where is the best place to retire in Spain.
 If you still want to live by the sea Spain has an awful lot of coastline so you can easily avoid the Costa del Sol, and Costa Blanca.

 How about northern ‘green’ Spain such as Galicia which has wonderful cities such as Santiago de Compostela.
 It is however the wettest region of Spain but it is cheap for property and eating out.
 We also like the coastal cities of Santander and San Sebastian on the northern coast of Spain.

-What are the best cities to move in Spain?
+What are the best cities to move to in Spain?